A refinement of Betti numbers in the presence of a continuous function. ( I ): Preliminary definitions

-\item The number $t\in \mathbb R$ is a {\it regular value} if there exists $\epsilon >0$ s.t. for any $t'\in (t-\epsilon, t+\epsilon)$ the inclusion $f^{-1}(t')\subset f^{-1}(t-\epsilon, t+\epsilon)$ is a homotopy equivalence.
-A number $t$ which is not regular value is a {\it critical value}.
+\item The number $t\in \mathbb R$ is a {\it regular value} if there exists $\epsilon >0$ s.t. for any $t'\in (t-\epsilon, t+\epsilon)$ the open set $f^{-1}(t-\epsilon, t+\epsilon)$ retracts by deformation to $f^{-1}(t').$ A number $t$ which is not regular value is a {\it critical value}.
 In view of hypothesis on $f$ a "map" (hence $X$ locally compact and $f$ proper) the requirement on $t$ in the definition of {\it weakly tame} is satisfied for any $t$ regular value.
 Informally, the critical values are the values $t$ for which the topology of the level (= homotopy type) changes.
 One denotes by $Cr(f)$ the collection of critical values of $f.$

 \item The map $f$ is called {\it tame} if weakly tame and in addition: